shikida/gitinspector/README.md

 # gitinspector

-Simple Git Inspector in Java
+Simple Git Inspector in Java.

-Searches for ASVS comments in files at directory DIR and returns who committed that line (blame)
+Searches for ASVS comments in files at directory DIR and returns who committed that line (blame).

+Generate the fat jar using mvn install.

 Example: